coracle-social/coracle/ROADMAP.md

 # Current

+- [ ] Await publish, show error if it fails or times out
 - [ ] Fix initial relay loading, don't nuke people's relay lists
   - [ ] Add a nuclear bypass with a warning, after we fail to find anything